JayVee-Digital-Labs/jvdl-design-system/docs/copilot-prompts.md

 Create me a <COMPONENT_NAME> with the following requirements:
 - <REQUIREMENTS>
 - Props interface should extend test ID Interface
-- It should add javadoc comments to the props interface, not jsdocs
+- It should add javadoc comments to the props interface, not jsdocs annotations
 - Should export props interface.
 - For any styles, make them follow atomic style so later on I can easily import them into a SCSS File See `heading.tsx` for code style preferences